e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-06-system-evolution.md

 # Evolving the system (and how design choices helped)

+## Schema evolution

+Seialization: Forward/backward compatibility
+Serialization speed - not only for persistence, but for cross-node communication as well.
+Human-readable vs. compactness

+Serialization -- actually Kryo is a good answer, but the scala binding that provides serde for Scala specific data structures sucks.
+For a significant example, it creates an immutable list (or vector?) in the begining, and add element to it one by one as it recieves.
+An alternative solution would be have some size hint in the beginning and create a mutable list (or array) to host them all.
+Also when using Kryo to serialize for those Akka persistence events, be sure to choose the backwards compatible way (compatible field serializer).
+It's not the default one on the samples on those other blogs.
+Be careful on this!
+Almost all the other parts on those blogs are correct, e.g. bind them manually, not letting Kryo infer the type of class etc. On a side note, Alibaba is trying to use Kryo but they are using it in a default (Kryo default) way that assumes classes with a same FQCN are the same.
+Guess it's fine for them as long as they use it only for RPC and maintain the versioning of API themselves.

 ## Multidrops project

 Another read side (?) in Cassandra, optimized selection of buckets, limited re-opimization.